-So it's been more than a year since I posted some travelling tips, and what better time than when I am busy relaxing on vacation.
+So it’s been more than a year since I posted some traveling tips, and what better time than when I am busy relaxing on vacation.

-If you missed my first post on the topic here is the link: Tips for Travelling
+If you missed my first post on the topic here is the link: Tips for Traveling

-Here are some of my go to snacks that I bring while travelling:
+Here are some of my go to snacks that I bring while traveling:

 If you have a dehydrator now is the time to use it!
 I don’t have one yet (it is on the wish list!) but I do have a reliable source of local grassed beef jerky where I live so I stock up on this before any trip that I am going on.

 I pull a few of these out of the freezer before I leave and they hold up very well while traveling.
 And they are great for satisfying that sweet craving that tends to hit when you are bored while flying (I assume I am not the only one who experiences this?).

 I still don’t tolerate too many raw vegetables or fruits but carrot sticks and apples seem to work for me.
 If you tolerate raw vegetables and fruits there is nothing easier than to throw a few of these into your bag!
 Just be careful to bring items that don’t bruise easily.
 Fruits like apples and oranges hold up very well, and berries in a tupperware container also fair well.
 Other vegetable options include sugar snap peas, raw broccoli and cauliflower, celery sticks and baby tomatoes.